Inquiry received

 Related paths

-The stage map turns audit findings into the fields and dashboard views leadership can run every week.
+The stage map turns plan findings into the fields and dashboard views leadership can run every week.

 Use this when the stage map needs to become a weekly view of qualified opportunities, risk, and next action.